chrplr/PCBS/docs/projects.rst

    regularily. it is important to have someone else check that the documentation and code that you write is readable.

--  use the slack to ask questions
+-  use the slack forum https://cogmaster-pcbs.slack.com/ to ask questions

 -  You can use whichever language is suited to your project (Python, R, Processing Javascript, Julia, ...).
 There are only two rules:

    1. the code must be readable by a non specialist of the language.
-   2. Matlab is forbidden (although this is implied by rule 1, some may not realize it)
+   2. Matlab is discouraged: if you use it, make sure that you avoid global variables, and factor your code in small functions.

+- At the end of the README.md`  fill, you must include a section detailling:
+    - your previous coding experience
+    - what you have learned since then, by following the lecture, coding the project or working by yourself
+    - what you missed in this course.

 -  An example of the kind of things that I expect is provided at http://chrplr.github.com/PCBS-LexicalDecision

 Examples of Students' Projects from previous sessions